popochess/PPImageScrollingTableViewCell/README.md

 ##License

-`RMSwipeTableViewCell` is available under the MIT license.
-See the LICENSE file for more info.
+`PPImageScrollingTableViewCell` is under the MIT license.